Snark tuners are affordable, there is a variety of available models, and many musicians either own one or have used one in the past.

 4. Pitch Tuning

 Neither models have the option of Hz tuning for each string, but the ST-8Hz can and allows for even greater precision.

 However, the ST-2 and 8 tuners are calibrated for A-440Hz.
 By using the Pitch Cal button on the backside of the swivel head, you can set a new tuning reference anywhere between 415-466Hz.

-- Display Rotates 360 Degrees (works for right or left-handed players)
+- LED display rotates 360 degrees and works for right or left-handed players

 5. Swivel Head